SAP-archive/cloud-workflow-codejam/exercises/02/readme.md

 Both modules require the `workflow_workflowtiles` resource which is basically an instance of the Workflow service.

-:point_right: Switch from the "MTA Editor" to the "Code Editor" to see the raw YAML, and search for the string "workflow_workflowtiles".
+:point_right: Switch from the "MTA Editor" to the "Code Editor" to see the raw YAML, and search for the string `workflow_workflowtiles`.
 You should find three occurrences, marked here with arrows:

 ```yaml
 ID: sample.workflowtiles.mta.trial